MicrosoftDocs/altspace-vr/altspace-vr/world-building/adding-custom-spawn-points.md

 3. Reenter your World via Menu > Settings > General > Re-enter Space > Re-Enter
 4. You should spawn at your new Spawn Point!
+5. If you want people to face a different direction, click on the settings for the Spawn Point and set **Rotation > Y** only.
+Try setting Y to 180 and both X and Z to 0 (Warning: X and Z are advanced may make people sick).
+Then click "Confirm" and re-enter the World.
+That should spawn you facing the opposite direction.

 ## Troubleshooting